"If

 In the early 1900s, my grandfather toured a Chicago meat-packing plant.
 The guide

-stopped the group at a window facing an empty room where mincemeat was mixed.
-Soon a door
+stopped the group at one window facing an empty room where mincemeat was mixed.
+Soon a

-on one side opened.
-A man entered with a wheelbarrow-full of one ingredient, and dumped it
+door on one side opened.
+A man entered with a wheelbarrow-full of one ingredient, and

-directly on the concrete floor.
-More men and more wheelbarrows followed, until all the
+dumped it directly on the concrete floor.
+More men with wheelbarrows followed, until all

 Then several men entered wearing hip boots and carrying shovels.
 They waded into the